-For the 2005-2010 years we banded purple martins with an aluminum and a red Ontario band.
-Please take the time to report the number on the banded bird to John and if you can read the band, send this important information to the Banding Lab.
+If you come across an aluminum or coloured band on a dead purple martin , please take the time to report the number on the banded bird.
+Send this important information letters and numbers on the ring to the Banding Lab.
 The number to call is 1-800 BAND or report it at their website http://www.pwrc.usgs.gov/BBL/bblretrv/ .
-This well help us in our dispersal study.
+You will be awarded a certificate for your effort.

 What Is Involved in Banding